Rhinoceros

 Diet

-The Black variety of rhinos eats trees and bushes as their main diet.
+The Black variety of rhinos eats Trees and bushes as their main diet.
 They make use of their lips to pluck leaves and fruits from plants and trees.
 The white rhinos, on the other hand, are grass-grazers and they lower their heads near the ground to eat grass.

 All species of rhinoceros eat vegetative material only which makes them herbivore animals.
 The choice and type of vegetation (plants, fruits, or grasses) depend upon the shape and structure of their snouts (nose and related structures).